 In June 2016, the Researcher Professional Development team worked with colleagues across the University to lead a week of activities focused on promoting wellbeing in research.
 This website is a legacy from that event and is a hub of information and resources about researching well.

-People join us for activities such as an Introduction to Mindfulness, lunchtime board games and papercraft.
+Previously, people have joined us for activities such as an introduction to Mindfulness, lunchtime board games and papercraft.

-More information is available on our events page.
+More information can be found on our events page.

 Why is wellbeing in research important to us (and other colleagues)?